saurabhchandrapatel/MantrAI/README.md

 # MantrAI Assistant

-A Windows desktop application built with Electron that provides a floating AI assistant interface and automatic productivity tracking.
+A Windows desktop application built with Electron that provides a Mantra AI assistant interface and automatic productivity tracking.

 ## Features